-The wine, cognac and whisky menu are all diverse and offer something for every palate, including the brand’s house wine options, which are selected from great local estates.
+The wine and cocktail menu are diverse and offer something for every palate, including the brand’s house wine options, which are selected from great local estates.

-There is no doubt that a combination of prompt and efficient service, along with a stunning view and a trendy address will have Bilboa’s seats full this holiday season and beyond.
+There is no doubt that a combination of prompt and efficient service, along with a stunning view and a trendy address will have Bilboa’s seats full for the upcoming holiday season and beyond.

 Shop 120, First Floor, The Promenade, Victoria Bay, Camps Bay | 021 286 5155